1-Harshit/WebServer-API/README.md

 It is made in Flask Python

-`out.txt` is our json data where all roll of Y18,19,20 is kinnda mentioned and more.
+`db.json` is our json data where all roll of Y18,19,20 is kinnda mentioned and more.
 Eg:
  ```[
   {